HakiimJ/hakiimj.github.io/_pages/group.md

   <h3>Imbalanced Classification</h3>
   <ul>
     <li><strong>The Impact:</strong> In critical domains like medical diagnosis or fraud detection, the "event of interest" is often rare, causing standard AI algorithms to fail.
-Our group develops meta-learning frameworks and dataset-specific resampling strategies to eliminate the trial-and-error in imbalanced classification, ensuring high accuracy for minority class predictions.</li>
+Our group develops meta-learning frameworks to eliminate the trial-and-error in imbalanced classification, ensuring high accuracy for minority class predictions.</li>
+    <li><strong>Data-Level Approaches:</strong> We focus on mitigating class imbalance directly at the data level by developing and applying advanced <strong>resampling methods</strong> (such as oversampling, undersampling, and hybrid techniques) tailored to specific dataset characteristics.</li>
+    <li><strong>Algorithmic-Level Approaches:</strong> Beyond data-level resampling, our research actively explores algorithmic interventions, particularly <strong>cost-sensitive learning</strong>, to penalize misclassifications and directly optimize models for minority class recognition.</li>
+    <li><strong>Recommendation Systems for Complex Data:</strong> We are developing novel recommendation systems specifically designed to navigate class imbalance, especially when it is coupled with other challenging data issues.</li>
   </ul>

   <h3>Computational Statistics</h3>